gurrrrrrett3/light/docs/api/internals/datatypes_api/new_type.md

 ```

 You can define a static serialization function with this overload. `static_size` represents the number of bytes that
 this datatype takes up / should allocate.
-This enables certain optimizations on your custom datatype.(1)
+This enables certain optimizations on your custom datatype.
 `static_ser` here should NOT [allocate](../io/writer/try_realloc.md) to the Writer.
 Allocation in static functions is
 handled by the caller.
 You should still increment `byte_ptr`.